 No team can win more than one prize (even though they may deserve it) with the exception of any additional prize resulting from the timed trials.

-As this is primarily a charity event, teams will only be eligible for prizes upon reaching their fundraising target (£200 minimum for a charity of your choice)
+As this is primarily a charity event, teams shall only be eligible for prizes upon reaching their fundraising target, £200 for a charity of your choice.

 - Pushing, by up to two team members, will be allowed from the start to a line approximately 5m from the start.
 Any infringement will preclude the team from the fastest time awards.

 - All karts must attend for scrutineering and photography two weeks prior to the event.
-This will be at 10.00 a.m. on Saturday June 6th.
+This will be at 10.00 a.m. on Saturday June 6th at the Guide Dogs for the Blind Association HQ, Burghfield.
 Any actions to make karts fit for racing will be listed.
-Karts deemed not safe on race day final checks will not be allowed to race.
+All Karts will be reassessed on Race Day.
+Any kart deemed not safe on race day final checks should not be allowed to race.
+Failure to attend Scrutineering can result in your Kart not being allowed to race.

 - The Organisers reserve the right to refuse entry by any team, at any time, and for any reason.

-- No head first driving.
-Once seated, drivers and passenger must remain seated.
+- No headfirst driving.
+Once seated, driver and passenger must remain seated.

 - Numbers provided at registration must be prominently displayed on the front of each kart.